 “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.
 For just as we share abundantly in the sufferings of Christ, so also our comfort abounds through Christ.
 If we are distressed, it is for your comfort and salvation; if we are comforted, it is for your comfort, which produces in you patient endurance of the same sufferings we suffer.
 And our hope for you is firm, because we know that just as you share in our sufferings, so also you share in our comfort.”

-Older believers have a role to play in encouraging younger believers and time and grey hair qualifies them to be an encouragement.
+Older believers have a role to play in encouraging younger believers.
+Time and grey hair qualifies them to be an encouragement.
 An older woman who comforts you through a tough time where she came through victorious, is much more powerful than all the counselors and life coaches in the world, because she knows Who she has believed and trusted.

 “Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 Then they can urge the younger women to love their husbands and children, to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God.”
 (Titus 2:3-5)